mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

     - dimension: LT⁻¹
     ```

-`placement-spec` and `subentity-replacement-field` greatly simplify element access and formatting
+`placement-type` greatly simplify element access to the elements of the quantity.
+Without them
-of the quantity.
-Without them the second case above would require the following:
+the second case above would require the following:

 ```cpp
 const auto q = 120 * km / h;